Table of Contents

 - Monitor performance of each vendor or certain types of contracts

-- Visualize contract data in various types of charts in real-time
+- Visualize contract information in various types of charts in real-time

 - Export underlying data and charts

 This information is critical to making informed future decisions.
-Without real-time data, you can’t know whether your procurement contracts are yielding positive results.
-Blind procurement teams make bad renewals and can’t see ways to improve their bottom line.
-Contract management software gives your procurement team what they need to make better choices.
+This information is critical to making informed future decisions.
+McKinsey found that less than 20% of procurement data is currently used—without real-time visibility, you can’t know whether your procurement contracts are yielding positive results.
+Procurement teams flying blind make bad renewals and can’t see ways to improve their bottom line.
+Contract management software gives your team what they need to make smarter choices.

 Ironclad is not a law firm, and this post does not constitute or contain legal advice.
 To evaluate the accuracy, sufficiency, or reliability of the ideas and guidance reflected here, or the applicability of these materials to your business, you should consult with a licensed attorney.
 Use of and access to any of the resources contained within Ironclad’s site do not create an attorney-client relationship between the user and Ironclad.